Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 I3S supports two ways to access attribute data.
 They can be accessed through

-1. Optional paired services with REST endpoints
+1. Paired services with REST endpoints
-   - Enabled direct access to source data
+   - Enables direct access to source data
    - The query uses the unique feature ID key
 2. Fully cached attribute information within the I3S store
-   - Binary storage representation, which provides a significant performance benefit.
+   - Binary storage representation, which provides a significant performance benefit

 Clients can use either method if the attributes are cached.
 The attribute values are stored as a geometry aligned, per field, key-value pair arrays.